147896/psalmApp/README.md

 **Required for this project.:**
   - NodeJS 8.9.4 and modules, as:
     - Express, mongoose, body-parser.
-    NOTE.: Despite the version of nodejs mentioned.
-Alternatively ``babel-node`` can be used if your version is not supported.
+    - NOTE.: Despite the version of nodejs mentioned.
+Alternatively ``babel-node`` can be used if your version is not supported.<br />
              Need to install it. :)
   - Redis 	# to cache requests
   - Mongo DB